Skip to main content

 • advanced research topics through the Graduate Seminar in Adolescent Health

-• completion of mentored research.
+• completion of mentored research

 Fellows may complete additional coursework towards a master’s degree (see below).
 For the mentored research project, sufficient time, support and guidance are given during the fellowship program to allow for completion of meaningful work.

-Early in the first year of fellowship, trainees are exposed to the research activities of investigators in Adolescent Medicine.
+Early in the first year of fellowship, trainees are exposed to the research activities of investigators in the Division of Adolescent Medicine.
 By the end of the first quarter, the fellow selects a faculty for an initial mentored research experience.
 Using extant data within the division, the fellow and mentor prepare an abstract for presentation at the Society for Adolescent Health and Medicine annual meeting.

-Fellows may complete coursework leading to a Master’s Degree.
-The IU School of Medicine CITE program leads to a Master’s of Science in Clinical Research, and the Richard M. Fairbanks School of Public Health provides opportunities for a Master’s in Public Health (MPH).
-Individual fellows have also chosen to pursue other degrees and certification, such as clinical ethics.
-Fellows interested in a career in research are encouraged to apply for one of IU School of Medicine's NIH Supported T32 Research Training Awards.
+Fellows may complete coursework leading to a master’s degree.
+The IU School of Medicine CITE program leads to a Master of Science in Clinical Research, and the Richard M. Fairbanks School of Public Health provides opportunities for a master’s in public health (MPH).
+Individual fellows have also chosen to pursue other degrees including a Master's of Adult Education (MEd).

 Applications